The only “piano windtet” of its kind: ensemble 4.1!

 Chiara (key-ARE-uh) is an Italian word, meaning “clear, pure, or light.” www.chiaraquartet.com

 Combining the talents of three award-winning soloists, the Weiss-Kaplan-Stumpf Trio brings to each performance its distinctive fusion of authority and experience, energy, and passion.
 These three musicians comprise an ensemble that embraces the music of the future while offering fresh insights into three centuries of masterworks.

-Hailed by The New York Times as “Three strong voices, locked in sequence,” the Trio was originally founded in 2001, and was joined in 2014 by the distinguished cellist Peter Stumpf.
-The Trio has presented concerts throughout the US, Europe and the Middle East, with multiple appearances at The Kennedy Center, Wigmore Hall, Baltimore’s Shriver Hall, Princeton, UCLA, Indiana and Oxford Universities, Tel-Aviv Museum, and for the Chamber Music Societies of Edinburgh, Santander, Pasadena, Phoenix, Cincinnati, Salt Lake City and Tucson, among others.
+Hailed by The New York Times as “Three strong voices, locked in sequence,” the Trio, founded in 2001, welcomed distinguished cellist Peter Stumpf in 2014.
+The Trio has presented concerts throughout the USA, Europe and the Middle East, with multiple appearances at The Kennedy Center, Wigmore Hall, Baltimore’s Shriver Hall, Princeton, UCLA, Indiana and Oxford Universities, Tel-Aviv Museum, and for the Chamber Music Societies of Edinburgh, Santander, Pasadena, Phoenix, Cincinnati, Salt Lake City and Tucson, among others.

 Learn more here: www.weiss-kaplan-stumpf-trio.com